1

 Goals

-• Utalize the CSC to provide a direct feedback loop with Coloradans experiencing barriers to technology, including but not limited to living with a disability, identifying as low income, being a person of color, living in a rural area, etc.
+• Utilize the CSC to provide a direct feedback loop with Coloradans experiencing barriers to technology, including but not limited to living with a disability, identifying as low income, being a person of color, living in a rural area, etc.

 • Provide demonstrations utilizing assistive technology to grow awareness and understanding about the importance of accessibility and equitable access.